ad-si/TaskLite/docs-source/differences_taskwarrior.md

   Furthermore, extensive tooling is available for SQLite to supercharge your TaskLite installation.
-  For example [Datasette] as an instant REST API, or [DB Browser for SQLite] to view, manipulate, and plot your tasks in a GUI.
+  E.g. [AirGQL] for an instant GraphQL API, or [DB Browser for SQLite] to view, manipulate, and plot your tasks in a GUI.

   Other 3rd party tools to edit SQLite databases are: